andmarios/docker/devenv/README.md

-# Dev Environment with some extra sauce
+# DevOps Environment with some extra sauce

-This is a basic devops environment.
+This is a text-based __development__ and __operations__ environment.
+It is neither basic nor slim.
+Its purpose is to let a developer push to his work repositories or manage his work servers in under one minute since `docker run`.

 It includes in random order:

-- gcc, golang, openjdk, python, ruby, scala (maven and sbt) etc
+- gcc, golang, openjdk, python, ruby, scala (maven and sbt), development tools, nodejs etc
 - emacs pre-configured with syntax highlighting and some sugar
 - vim pre-configured with syntax highlighting
 - golang autocomplete support for both emacs and vim